 In addition to the type of home you live in, your location (and the types of risks associated with it) is also something you need to take into consideration when you’re choosing a policy.
 That’s why we created this page: to walk you through the process of securing the right policy for your needs.
 Vancouver is a city with many unique benefits, but it also poses unique challenges.
 Below, we’ll list the factors you’ll need to consider when shopping for a home insurance policy in Canada’s largest West Coast city.

-The amount you’ll pay for home insurance in Vancouver can differ by insurer.
-A more efficient way to get a ballpark figure is to fill out a form on a comparison site like LowestRates.ca and see what companies are willing to quote you.
-Our site will show you 10+ quotes from Vancouver’s top insurers.
+It’s difficult to say exactly what your home insurance price in Vancouver will be.
+Because insurance is such a customized product, the average cost of home insurance in Vancouver probably wouldn’t be an indicator of what you’ll pay.
+A more efficient way to get Vancouver home insurance estimates is to fill out a form on a comparison site like LowestRates.ca and see what companies are willing to quote you.
+Our site lets you compare home insurance quotes from 75+ of Canada's top insurance providers.

-Most home insurance policies offer coverage for the following things:
+Most home insurance coverage in Vancouver offer coverage for the following things: